 - It would take an encoder a lot of time to input the data twice.
 It doubles the workload as well as the cost.

-- An encoder could input the same error twice and, so it wouldn’t be traced as an error.
+- An encoder could input the same error twice, and it wouldn’t be noted as an error.

-- Proofreading data – This process requires another person checking the data entry against the original document.
-This is also tedious and costly.
+Proofreading data – This process requires another person checking the data entry against the original document.
+This is tedious as well as costly.

-- Checking the data on the screen against the original paper document – It can help identify transcription and transposition errors.
-It also saves time from doing double entry.
-Though, it is difficult to keep shifting your eyes back and forth from the monitor to the hard copy.
-Also, human factors like tiredness and blurry eyes can result to missed errors.
+Checking the data on the screen against the original paper document – This can help identify transcription and transposition errors.
+It also saves time, in comparison with the double entry technique.
+However, it is difficult to keep shifting your eyes back and forth from the monitor to the hard copy, and this difficulty can exacerbate human factors such as tiredness and blurry eyes, resulting in missed errors.

-- Printing out a copy of the data and comparing the printout to the original paper document – This is probably the simplest way of verification because you can put both copies side by side and scan both for errors.
-However, it can be tedious if there is a big amount of data to check.
-Also, if scanned too quickly, errors could be overlooked.
+Printing out a copy of the data and comparing the printout to the original paper document – This is probably the simplest method of verification because you can put both copies side by side and scan both for errors.
+However, it can be tedious if there is a large amount of data to check.
+Also, if scanned too quickly, errors could well be overlooked.

-- Getting a helping hand – If you will verify data with a team member, then a good way of identifying errors is for the coworker to read the input data while you check it against the original document.
-This can consume a lot of time and it utilises two people, so it depends on how crucial the data is to spend time and resources.
-It is recommended that the second person will read the input data instead of yourself, because there is a high possibility that you will commit the same mistake twice like transposing a number.
+Getting a helping hand – If you verify data with a team member, then one good way of identifying errors is for the coworker to read the input data while you check it against the original document.
+This can consume a lot of time and it utilises two people, so whether or not it’s a good solution for any given situation depends on how crucial the data is versus time spent, and other resources (e.g. money).
+It is recommended that the second person reads the input data instead of yourself, because there is a high possibility that you will commit the same mistake twice; for example while transposing a number.